AAsmallz/vue-cli-webpack-demo/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### add webpack tools and related plugins
-npm install webpack webpack-cli webpack-dev-serve html-webpack-plugin -D npm style-loader css-loader  vue-loader --save-D
+npm install webpack webpack-cli webpack-dev-serve html-webpack-plugin style-loader css-loader  vue-loader --save-D

+### other
+You maybe need other plug-ins, which can be installed and configured according to the official website.